geoblacklight/geoblacklight.github.io/_posts/2015-02-09-create-your-application.markdown

      ```

-  1. Download and install Jetty (Solr server for development, in production you'd have a dedicated Solr instance)
+  1. Start the Solr and Rails server.

      ```sh
-     $ rake jetty:download
+     $ rake geoblacklight:server
      ```

-  1. Unzip Jetty

-     ```sh
-     $ rake jetty:unzip
-     ```

-  1. Configure Solr to use [GeoBlacklight-Schema](https://github.com/geoblacklight/geoblacklight-schema)

-     ```sh
-     $ rake geoblacklight:configure_solr
-     ```

-  1. Start the jetty Solr server

-     ```sh
-     $ rake jetty:start
-     ```

-     Running this command will start the jetty [Solr server](http://127.0.0.1:8983/solr) and keep it running until you stop it.
-Other Jetty commands  available to control Solr include:
+     Running this command will download and start the [Solr server](http://127.0.0.1:8983/solr).
+Other commands available to control Solr include:
      {: .flash-notice}

      ```sh
+     $ rake solr:clean # Useful when seeing a "core already exists" error.
+     $ rake solr:start # Starts Solr independently of the Rails server in the background
-     $ rake jetty:stop # Stops Jetty
+     $ rake solr:stop # Stops Solr
-     $ rake jetty:restart # Restarts Jetty
+     $ rake solr:restart # Stops and restarts an already running background Solr server
      ```

-  1. Now start your Rails application again and navigate to [http://127.0.0.1:3000](http://127.0.0.1:3000).
+  1. Navigate to [http://127.0.0.1:3000](http://127.0.0.1:3000).
 You should see the GeoBlacklight homepage.

-     ```sh
-     $ rails s -b 0.0.0.0
-     ```
+CTRL + c will stop both the Solr and Rails server.

   1. *Optional* Commit your work